Michigan State Spartans football: Mark Dantonio era (2006–2019)

-Mel Tucker era (2020–present)
+Mel Tucker era (2020–2023)

 On February 12, 2020, Mel Tucker was hired from the University of Colorado to become Michigan State's new football head coach.
 Tucker served as a graduate assistant at MSU from 1997 to 1998, and also had stops as Ohio State's co-defensive coordinator in 2004, assistant head coach at Alabama in 2015, as well as the defensive coordinator for Georgia from 2016 to 2018.
 He was also an assistant at Miami (OH) and LSU.
 Tucker also served as defensive coordinator for the Cleveland Browns, Chicago Bears, and the Jacksonville Jaguars of the NFL, and he also served as interim head coach of the Jaguars in 2011.